AcolyteGeometry/FL2000/README.md

 ### 1. What is this?

+Not a driver showing you a VGA screen (yet) like "nouveau" does.

-This is an official driver release from Fresco Logic in an attempt to help the open-source community adopting the development and use of the FL2000DX device.
+Instead, this is an official driver release from Fresco Logic in an attempt to help the open-source community adopting the development and use of the FL2000DX device.
 This driver only covers the USB part of the display logic.
-It does not support the Linux desktop logic (eg. extended desktop vs mirrored desktop).
+It does not support the Linux desktop logic (eg. extended desktop vs mirrored desktop). <---  Their way of saying: "You see nothing on your VGA."

 ### 2. On which kernel versions does this driver work?